jackyc-11/appinventor-sources/appinventor/docs/markdown/reference/components/connectivity.md

 {:id="ActivityStarter.Extras" .list .bo} *Extras*
 : Returns the list of key-value pairs that will be passed as extra data to the activity.

+{:id="ActivityStarter.Name" .text .ro .bo} *Name*
+: Gets the name of the ActivityStarter.

 {:id="ActivityStarter.Result" .text .ro .bo} *Result* : Returns the result from the activity.